-Most major credit cards offer rewards — but are the rewards you earn significant enough to make applying for the card worthwhile?
-In most cases, yes.
-When used responsibly, a rewards credit card can help you save money on everything from travel bookings to Amazon purchases.
+A rewards credit card is exactly what it sounds like: a credit card that rewards you for your purchases.
+Used responsibly, a rewards credit card can help you save money on everything from travel bookings to Amazon purchases.

-Other cash back cards reward cardholders with higher cash back percentages when they spend in certain categories, and a lower rate for general purchases.
+Other cash back cards reward cardholders with higher cash back percentages when they spend in certain categories and a lower rate for general purchases.
 The Blue Cash Preferred® Card from American Express, for example, offers 6 percent cash back on U.S. supermarket purchases (for up to $6,000 in purchases per year, then 1 percent) as well as 6 percent back on select U.S. streaming subscriptions, 3 percent cash back on transit, 3 percent back on U.S. gas station purchases and 1 percent back on all other purchases.

 Points and miles

-How do credit card rewards work?
+Redeeming credit card rewards

 The pros and cons of rewards credit cards